ecks0/cpux/README.md

 # cpux

-View and set CPU parameters on Linux systems using sysfs.
+View and set CPU parameters on Linux systems.

 ## Examples